-Care and Education 3 CLASS HOURS/3 CREDITS
+Care and Education 3 CLASS Hours / 3 CREDITS

-An exploration into the process of early childhood planning, with special emphasis on the role of environment, curriculum theories, approaches, and trends, and ongoing observation and documentation.
+This course will be an exploration into the process of early childhood planning, with special emphasis on the role of environment, curriculum theories, approaches, and trends, and ongoing observation and documentation.
 Attention is paid to selecting and developing suitable materials, along with developmentally appropriate practices.
 The cycle of planning, implementing, and evaluating learning experiences is examined and practiced.
 This course will enhance the student's ability to work creatively in all curriculum areas.
 (Prerequisite; ECE101R, ECE102R, or permission of program director)